Between the Stars

 Between the Stars is the fourth studio album by American rock band Flyleaf.
 The album was released on September 16, 2014, through Loud & Proud Records.
 The group funded the album through PledgeMusic.
-It marks the group's first and only record to feature Kristen May on vocals, who replaced original vocalist Lacey Sturm who exited the band in 2012.
+It marks the group's only LP to feature Kristen May on vocals, who replaced original vocalist Lacey Sturm who exited the band in 2012.
 May exited the band in 2016.
 It is the group's first album to be recorded by producer Don Gilmore.
 Studio recording was completed in Los Angeles.
 The album's lead single "Set Me on Fire" debuted on July 1, 2014, at Revolver.

 The album sold over 8,200 copies in the United States in its first week of release to land at position No. 33 on the Billboard 200 chart.

 The album title is derived from a lyric in the song, "Magnetic".